Glass animal collectibles

 Glass animal collectibles are tiny blown glass animal figurines that serve as collectibles.
-It takes skill to make each individual one and each figurine has a different and unique color.
+It takes skill to make each one, with each figurine having a unique color and form.
 Making glass animals requires a torch kit, a kiln, glass, and rods.

 History

+Making glass animals likely began early in the history of glassblowing, as the ancient Syrians who invented the process often incorporated animals in their culture's artistic themes.
+Ancient glassworkers would make vessels, vases, and eating utensils.
+Animals were often used in ornamentation on glass artworks, but the exact origin of glass animal figurines is unknown.

 In the 1860s, carousel figurines spread to the United States.
-Dustav Dentzel started a company that made the parts.
-Art Nouveau is known for his cameo glass.
+Gustav Dentzel started a company that made the parts.
 He used the acid-cutting method to create his pieces.
-Ancient glassworkers would make vessels, vases, and eating utensils.
-The glass was decorated by adding molten colored glass drips to the final product.
 Glassblowing was introduced to shape the glass.

+During the late 19th-century, cameo glass became a popular form of Art Nouveau glassmaking inspired by Roman cameo carvings.
+Glass vases of the time were decorated by adding molten colored glass in the shape of flora and fauna and carefully carved or etched to achieve a specific design.
+Some of these artists, particularly those in Bohemia, began making glass animal figurines as collectibles, which were sold to hobbyists in Europe and North America.
+Some popular glass animal collectible makers include Swarovski, Fenton Art Class Company, Westmoreland Glass Company, and the traditional glassmakers of Murano, Italy.

 Cultural references

-In the play The Glass Menagerie by Tennessee Williams Laura has a small collection of animal glass figurines.
+In the play The Glass Menagerie by Tennessee Williams, Laura has a small collection of animal glass figurines.